wu-lee/gpgwrapper/README.md

 # CAVEATS / DISCLAIMER

+# TESTS

+There are some test cases in the `test/` directory.

+These use the [bats][3] testing framework.
+This can be installed a number of ways, and a `package.json` file is included to support installation with `npm` (although this is not mandatory).
+A bonus of adding a `package.json` is that it provides licence and version management.

+    npm install --save-dev bats

+If you use npm, then you can run the tests like this:

+    npm test

+Or directly like this:

+    (cd tests; bats .)

 This script works correctly to the best of my knowledge.
 However, as ever with open source software: inspect the source code and use at your own risk.